michaeltlombardi/pentola/content/introduction/layout.md

 ### In-World Asides

-Occasionally, this book will include _in-world_ asides - by which we mean these are narrative pieces or information given from the perspective of a person in Pentola.
+Occasionally, this book will include _in-world_ asides—by which we mean these are narrative pieces or information given from the perspective of a person in Pentola.
 They will always be rendered like this:

 {{< aside inworld "On Pentolan Literacy" >}}